bradenmacdonald/CalendarDate/README.md

 Dates are internally represented as a single `Number` for performance and memory efficiency.

-This is a tiny single-file library with no dependencies and is under 2.9 kB when minified.
+This is a tiny single-file library with no dependencies and is just 1.35 kB when minified and gzipped.

 ## Why do you want this?